Impact Strategy & Governance

 A McDonald's employee standing in front of the McDonald's logo

-Our shareholders, Franchisees, suppliers, employees and key nongovernmental organizations (NGO) stakeholders expect us to proactively manage the environmental, social and governance (ESG) issues most relevant to our business operations.
-We are committed to addressing both how these issues impact our business and how our management of these issues impacts the world.
+Our shareholders, Franchisees, suppliers, employees and key nongovernmental organization (NGO) stakeholders expect us to proactively manage the issues most relevant to our business operations.
+We are committed to addressing both how these issues impact our business and how our management of these issues impacts the world, in line with our purpose of feeding and fostering communities.

-We believe that understanding and effectively managing McDonald’s ESG work through robust governance structures, strategies, goals and performance indicators is part of operating our business responsibly.
+We believe that understanding and effectively managing our environmental and social work through robust governance structures, strategies, goals and performance indicators is part of operating our business responsibly.
 The benefits are aimed at maximizing shared value, ensuring brand trust and building long-term resiliency.

-In 2020, we announced our Impact Strategy, centered around the four impact areas of Our Planet, Food Quality & Sourcing, Jobs, Inclusion & Empowerment and Community Connection.
-Within these impact areas we have established strategies, goals, policies and performance indicators to manage our performance across priority ESG issues.
-These commitments are designed in partnership with, and based on feedback from, customers and trusted external organizations, so that we can help make a difference at scale and drive industry-wide change across our Company and within communities.
-We hold ourselves accountable by reporting against our goals annually.
+Our commitments are designed in partnership with, and based on feedback from, customers and trusted external organizations, so that we can help drive industrywide change and make a difference at scale across our Company and within communities.
+We hold ourselves accountable through our internal ESG governance, stakeholder engagements and by reporting against our goals annually – detailed in this report and summarized on our Goal Performance & Reporting page.

 Our Planet